Equations of tropical varieties: -schemes and semiring schemes

 \subsection{Example: the affine tropical line}

-The set of $\T$-points of the affine line $\A^1 = \spec \T[x]$ is clearly $\T$ itself, but the ideal-theoretic kernel corresponding to each is trivial except for the point $x \mapsto -\infty$ for which it is maximal.
+The set of $\T$-points of the affine line $\A^1 = \spec \T[x]$ is clearly $\T$ itself, but the ideal-theoretic kernels of the corresponding homomorphisms $\T[x] \to \T$ are all trivial except for the point $x \mapsto -\infty$ for which the ideal is maximal.
 On the other hand, one can of course distinguish all these points using the congruence-theoretic kernel, by the First Isomorphism Theorem.

 The semiring $\T[x]$ has a rather intricate structure; however, it admits a quotient with the same set of $\T$-points that behaves more like univariate polynomials over an algebraically closed field:

 Polynomials in this quotient split uniquely into linear factors.
 More specifically, if